 The vast majority of those who have installed solar on their home or business in the U.S. participate in what’s known as "net-metering."
 Net metering, simply put, is an arrangement with your utility whereby you – as a producer of electricity – are credited for the full retail value of any electricity produced, but not used at the time of generation.

 These bill credits can then be used to offset usage when the solar electric system isn’t generating electricity (at night, for example).
 Virtually every state in the nation has adopted net metering, making it one of the most prevalent and powerful drivers of small-scale solar generation.
-With net metering, businesses and homeowners can more effectively manage electricity production and consumption, and significantly reduce short- and long-term energy costs, particularly in areas with tiered rate structures.
+With net metering, businesses can more effectively manage electricity production and consumption, and significantly reduce short- and long-term energy costs, particularly in areas with tiered rate structures.

 In fact, while other solar market mechanisms – feed-in-tariffs and renewable energy certificates (RECs) come to mind – get all the glory and attention, net metering has arguably been the policy foundation of the U.S. small-scale solar industry.
 At REC Solar, the overwhelming majority of the more than 8,000 systems we’ve installed nationwide are net-metered, and this is fairly indicative of what you’ll find throughout the industry.
 In California, for example, there are approximately 100,000 homes and businesses using net metering, with the number of systems not using net metering estimated at a slight fraction of that number.